 - Schaeffler Group revenue increases by 3.8 percent at constant currency in the first half of 2017; EBIT margin before special items at 11.1 percent

-- Weak performance of the Automotive division impacts earnings in the second quarter, Industrial margin stabilized
+- Weak performance of the Automotive division impacts group earnings in the second quarter

 The Industrial division experienced an encouraging second quarter, reporting revenue growth of 2.3 percent at constant currency for the first half year (Q1: +0.2 percent, Q2: +4.5 percent).
 The Power Transmission and Industrial Automation sectors as well as the Americas and Greater China regions experienced a particularly positive trend.
 The EBIT margin before special items in the Industrial division was 8.5 percent (Q1: 8.7 percent, Q2: 8.4 percent).
 The cost end efficiency measures of program “CORE” are consistently executed and are proving sustainably effective.

 Forward-looking statements and projections

 Certain statements in this press release are forward-looking statements.
 By their nature, forward-looking statements involve a number of risks, uncertainties and assumptions that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements.
 These risks, uncertainties and assumptions could adversely affect the outcome and financial consequences of the plans and events described herein.
 No one undertakes any obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.
 You should not place any undue reliance on forward-looking statements which speak only as of the date of this press release.
 Statements contained in this press release regarding past trends or events should not be taken as representation that such trends or events will continue in the future.
 The cautionary statements set out above should be considered in connection with any subsequent written or oral forward-looking statements that Schaeffler, or persons acting on its behalf, may issue.